-Porta Contours lining board range offers a unique range of shaped profiles which is ideal for residential and commercial projects.
+Porta Contours timber lining board range offers a unique range of shaped profiles which is ideal for residential and commercial projects.
 The various profiles are designed to be modular, which enables each of the profiles to be interchanged across a wall or ceiling, allowing multiple effects to be created.
-Additionally, a brad nail alignment line is included on the board to speed installation.
+Additionally, a brad nail alignment line is included on the lining board to speed installation.
 The latest Contours range of profiles are available online at www.porta.com.au.

-The Porta Contour profiles are normally installed vertically or horizontally on a flat surface.
-When orientated vertically they can be mounted to an internal or external curved wall down to a 4,000 mm bend radius, with the results varying depending on the profile design.
+The Porta Contours profiles are normally installed vertically or horizontally on a flat surface.
+When orientated vertically they can be mounted to an internal curved wall down to a 1,000mm radius, with the results varying depending on the profile design.